 The Company has the capacity to issue new series of Notes for which the Charged Asset may be a financial instrument other than a Guaranteed Investment Certificate (the "GIC") or a Credit Linked Deposit (the "CLD") and the Charged Agreements may be agreements other than Credit Default Swaps.
 As referred to above, in order to gain exposure to a reference portfolio, the Company enters into portfolio credit default swaps (the "CDSs") with Cooperatieve Centrale Raiffeisen-Boerenleenbank B.A., trading as Rabobank International (the "Swap Counterparty", "Calculation Agent" or "Bank") in an amount equal to the notional amount of the Notes.
 Pursuant to the CDSs, the Company effectively sells to the Swap Counterparty protection on a reference portfolio.
-The ultimate repayment of principal of the Notes and returns on investment in the form of interest payments to the Noteholders are linked to the credit worthiness of the reference entities/obligations within the reference portfolio specified in the Swap Agreements.
-The occurrence of credit events in the reference portfolio may ultimately lead to a reduction in both the principal amount of the Notes and interest payments on the Notes.
+The ultimate repayment of principal of the Notes and returns on investment in the form of interest payments to the Noteholders are linked to the credit worthiness of the reference entities/obligations within the reference portfolio may ultimately lead to a reduction in both the principal amount of the Notes and interest payments on the Notes.
 See note 4(a) for additional information regarding credit risk.